manishbhatt94/headfirst-py-3e/chapters-notebooks/webapp/database-setup.md

 ## Install `mysql-client` on Ubuntu (one time)
-To connect to the running MariaDB server, we can use `mysql-client` which we will install as follows:
+To connect to the running MariaDB server, we can use `mysql-client` which we\
+will install as follows:
 - `sudo apt install mysql-client`

 ## Connecting to the MariaDB server
+### Connecting as MariaDB's 'root' user account
-Above command installs "mysql-client" package on Ubuntu.
-Which makes available\
+Above command ("apt install") installs "mysql-client" package on Ubuntu.
+Which\
-a CLI tool called "mysql" on system path - which we can use to connect to our\
+makes , a CLI tool called "mysql" on system path - which we can use to\
-MariaDB server as follows:\
+connect to our MariaDB server as follows:\
 `mysql -h 127.0.0.1 -u root -p`

 Note: We had to specify "-h" or hostname option, since normally connection to a\